TYPE 2 DIABETES OVERVIEW

 Most people who are newly diagnosed with type 2 diabetes are usually treated with a combination of diet, exercise, and an oral medication (eg, pills).
 Some oral medications (eg, metformin) improve the body's response to insulin.
 Other medications cause the body to produce more insulin.
 (See "Patient information: Diabetes mellitus type 2: Treatment (Beyond the Basics)".)

 A second medication may be added within the first two to three months if blood sugar control is not adequate.
-"Adequate" control is defined as an A1C level less than 7 percent for most people; insulin may be recommended early if the A1C remains elevated despite lifestyle changes and diabetes pills, especially if the A1C is higher than 8.5 percent.
+"Adequate" control is defined as a glycated hemoglobin (A1C) level less than 7 percent for most people; insulin may be recommended early if the A1C remains elevated despite lifestyle changes and diabetes pills, especially if the A1C is higher than 8.5 percent.

 The need for a second medication is not uncommon .
 Type 2 diabetes typically progresses over time, causing the body to produce less insulin and resist the action of insulin that is produced.
 In addition, it can be difficult for some people to follow the recommended diet, exercise, or treatment plan.
 Being diagnosed with a new medical problem or requiring a new medication can also change the body's needs for insulin, sometimes requiring a change in diabetes treatment.
 For example, when a person with type 2 diabetes takes steroids (eg, prednisone) for an asthma attack, the blood sugar levels increase.
 This usually requires a higher dose of diabetes medication.